 Upon successful completion of this program, students are eligible to receive a Bachelor of Business Administration in Entrepreneurial Leadership.

 The BBA in Entrepreneurial Leadership is offered with a Co-operative Education option.
 Co-operative Education gives a student the opportunity to apply the skills gained during academic study in paid, practical work experience.
 Degree students can complete a minimum of three work terms while completing their degree.
-Work terms generally occur full-time in separate 4 month work semesters but may also be available part-time over an 8 month continuous (parallel) placement.
+Work terms generally occur full-time in separate 4 month work semesters.
 Work semesters alternate with academic study.

 Students wishing to enter and participate in the Co-op Option must meet the following requirements: